Extracting total Amb programs from proofs: Extraction of concurrent programs from CFP proofs

 \item[] If $a_n=\Left(b_n)$, then let $\vec b = b_0,\ldots,b_{n-1}$ such that $a_i = \Left(b_i)$ if $a_i\neq\bot$, and $b_i=\bot$, otherwise.
 Set $\cd{\vec a,a_n} \eqdef \Left(\cd{\vec b,b_n})$.
 The cases that $a_n$ begins with $\Right$ or $\Pair$ are similar. \end{itemize} It is easy to see that if $a_n\dle a_{n+1}$, then $\cd{\vec a,a_n}\dle\cd{\vec a,a_n,a_{n+1}}$.

 Now let $a\in D$.
 Since $D$ is algebraic with a countable base, there exists an increasing sequence of compact elements, $(a_n)_{n\in\NN}$, that has $a$ as its supremum.
 We show that for $d \eqdef \bigsqcup\{\cd{a_0,...a_{n-1},a_n}\mid n\in\NN\}$, we have $d\in\ddata(a)$.
-To this end, we define the relation `$d\in P(a)$' as `$a$ is the supremum of an increasing sequence $(a_n)_{n\in\NN}$ of compact elements such that $d = \bigsqcup\{\cd{a_0,\ldots,a_{n-1},a_n}\mid n\in\NN\}$' and prove: \paragraph{Claim} If $P(a,d)$ then $d\in\ddata(a)$, for all $d,a\in D$.
+To this end, we define the relation $P(a,d)$ as `$a$ is the supremum of an increasing sequence $(a_n)_{n\in\NN}$ of compact elements such that $d = \bigsqcup\{\cd{a_0,\ldots,a_{n-1},a_n}\mid n\in\NN\}$' and prove: \paragraph{Claim} If $P(a,d)$ then $d\in\ddata(a)$, for all $d,a\in D$.

-We prove the Claim by coinduction: Assume $d\in P(a)$.
-We have to show that the right hand side of the definition of `$d\in\ddata$' holds if $\ddata$ is replaced by $P$.
+We prove the Claim by coinduction: Assume $P(a,d)$.
+We have to show that the right-hand side of the definition of $\ddata$ in Section \ref{sub-denot} holds if $\ddata$ is replaced by $P$.
 Let $a$ be the supremum of the increasing sequence $(a_n)_{n\in\NN}$ of compact elements.